aurasphere/react-pokedom/README.md

 # React Pokedom

 A React library for catching Pokémon alongside your DOM events.
+There are more than 800 Pokémon hiding in your DOM.
+Can you catch them all?

 ## Quickstart